acep-uaf/coastsat-public-keys/README.md

 You should then create a new pull request from your branch, this should be reviewed and approved by Heike, Erin, or Noelle

-The key will be pulld once merged into the main after the cronjob runs on the virutal machines.
+The key will be pulled once merged into the main after the cronjob runs on the virutal machines.
 The current configured time is running the git pull every 10 mins.

 ## How it is configured